Gluconeogenesis: Dispelling the Keto Fearmongering

 What About ‘Rabbit Starvation’?

-Rabbit starvation‘ is a term used to describe what happens to lean and active people when they prioritise lean protein foods and minimise their intake of fat and carbohydrates.
+Rabbit starvation‘ is a term for what happens to lean and active people who prioritise lean protein foods and minimise their intake of fat and carbohydrates.

 The term originated from active pioneers and explorers who had to live on available game meat, which was often lean.
 While rabbits are plentiful, they contain meagre amounts of fat.